 High Court Judge Griffith Williams ruled in July that Christina Coles, 21, of Kent, England, was entitled to compensation (amount to be determined) to help raise her daughter Rebecca, now 3, to be paid by the driver of a car that Coles' car hit.

 So what happened is a woman ran into another person, and the judge is saying that the person whom she ran into has to pay damages.
 Now there is more to it.
-It is quite interesting the perversion of this judgment.
+The perversion of this judgment is quite interesting.

 Coles apparently demonstrated that Rebecca (that is the daughter that was born) would never have been born except that the collision caused Coles a memory loss, which contributed to why Coles forgot to take her birth-control pills.

 Furthermore, Judge Williams issued the ruling even though he found that Coles was 75 percent at fault for the original collision.

 Is that perverted justice?
 Is that blindness in judgment?

 Against such perverted judgment in this evil world will stand righteous judgment, pictured in the Last Great Day.

 The idea of judgment causes the world to cringe.
 Not just because of the oftentimes poor and corrupt judgments of our judges today.
 And I could have read thousands of those same types of stories to you of perverted judgments in this world.
 But, because religious or atheist, the world knows that if it were to be righteously judged for its way of life the judgment would be a harsh one.
 Whether they believe there is a God or not, deep down they know that their ways are wrong